redhat-et/foundation-models-for-documentation/manifests/README.md

 **NOTE**: the provided `Deployment` is currently hardcoded to start up with `bloom-1b7`, so make sure to at least download that model into the PVC, or adjust the `Deployment` definition according to the models you have.

-One way to populate the PVC is to use the [download-model.py script](https://github.com/oobabooga/text-generation-webui/blob/main/download-model.py) from the text-generation-webui repository:
+One way to populate the PVC is to use the [download-model.py script](https://github.com/oobabooga/text-generation-webui/blob/main/download-model.py) from the text-generation-webui repository.

+The manitest has a `Job` that will dowload an initial model (`bloom-1b7`) into the PVC.
+The job uses the same image as the application, where the `download-model.py` script is, so it will not run until the image is built successfully.

+Besides the provided `Job`, models can be manually added to the PVC by running the command from the application pod itself:

 1. Wait for your application's Pod to start up
 2. Access your pod (either from the web console or via e.g. `oc rsh`). *Note*: if the pod is failing/restarting due to the lack of pre-loaded models you can use `oc debug` to create a temporary clone of the pod and perform the model download there
-3. `cd models`
-4. `python download-model.py bigscience/bloom-1b7`
+3. Run `python download-model.py bigscience/bloom-1b7`

-Repeat step 4 to download all the models you want.
+Repeat the last step to download all the models you want.
 Here are the contents of a sample PVC after a few model downloads:

 ```
 (app-root) sh-4.4$ cd models